TuringLang/Turing.jl/docs/index.md

 # Citing Turing

 To cite Turing, please refer to the following paper.
-Sample BibTeX entry is given below:
+A sample BiBTeX entry entry is given below:

 ```
 {% raw %}